bounswe/bounswe2022group8/Deliverables/CMPE451_Customer_Presentation_Milestone_3/Group Review.md

 ```
 * We also created `Type`, `Motivation`, `FragmentSelector`, `TextQuoteSelector`, `TextPositionSelector`, `Selector` and `Creator` models to represent the relationships between the models.

+### Miscellaneous
+* All passwords were hashed with the sha256 hashing algorithm and all data exchanges involving passwords took place over the encoded versions of these passwords.
+Of course, they are also encrypted in our database.

+* Since we are an art application, images are the most important part of our application.
+That's why we paid special attention to the security of the images.
+Our images are stored in AWS S3 private bucket in a very secure way with Amazon assurance.
+These images cannot be accessed without the key of the bucket.
+So even if someone accesses the url of any user's image, they will not be able to open it directly.
+Most importantly, we have not hard coded any key in the code and we have always tried to implement best practices for security in general.

+* In the whole process of writing the application, we took care to get minimum data from our users.
+We made many things such as name and location optional.
+Each registered user has a unique and encrypted authentication token specific to the session and this token is stored in local storage.
+Except for this information, we have not kept any information about the user in local storage so far.

+* We made sure to provide metadata in our application.
+We used alt attribute in almost every image and we used aria-label tag in many of our interactive elements.

+* We tried not to write the whole application as a bunch of meaningless divs.
+We did our best to increase tag diversity by using different HTML tags for different purposes.

 ## 9. Individual Reports

 <details>